 Module 5 – Smart Specialisation Case Studies in Europe and beyond

-This last module is a bit special as it is entirely devoted to the presentation of case studies.
-Two have already been presented during module one and three (Limburg and the Ticino); and now here are four others!
+This last module is entirely devoted to the presentation of case studies.
+While two have already been presented during module one and three (Limburg and Ticino case study), this module will present another four case studies!
 The first is devoted to the European experiment, while the following three focus on the conception and implementation of a smart specialisation strategy in three regions of the EU: the Basque Country, Crete and Värmland.

 We would like to acknowledge here the exceptional contribution of the people from these regions who have been responsible for carrying out these case studies – particularly: George Papamichail and Maria Makridaki for Crete, Anders Olsson for Värmland, Edurne Magro and Mikel Navarro for the Basque Country.